soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 #### Sensitive information types

 You have the option of including sensitive information types as part of your supervision policy.
 Sensitive information types are either pre-defined or custom data types that can help identify and protect credit card numbers, bank account numbers, passport numbers, and more.
 As a part of Office 365 [data loss prevention (DLP)](data-loss-prevention-policies.md), the sensitive information configuration can leverage patterns, character proximity, confidence levels, and even custom data types to help identify and flag content that may be sensitive.
-The default sensitive information type are:
+The default sensitive information types are:

 - Financial
 - Medical and health